jsiwu94/Moon/_posts/2020-01-27-How-Does-Social-Network-Affect-Book-Sales-on-Amazon.md

 # Running Poisson Regression to Predict The Book Salesrank

 Before running the model, let's look at each of the variables in the dataset.
 Based on the summary statistics, we can definitely see that there were a lot of variables that were highly skewed.
-We can see it visually as well that variable <b>closeness</b> was the only variable that looked normally distributed.
+We can see it visually as well that variable <b>closeness and nghb_mn_salesrank</b>  were the only variables that looked normally distributed.

     ##                    vars   n     mean       sd   median  trimmed      mad  min
     ## salesrank             1 518 70850.97 45410.37 68466.50 69754.01 59099.40   64